vikasrajput/vikasrajput.github.io/_posts/2026-4-11-resilience_playbook.md

 This playbook is tailored for Azure IaaS-heavy environments (VMs, VNets, Load Balancer, VMSS, containers on VMs) with selective PaaS adoption for data and messaging (Azure SQL / PostgreSQL Flexible Server, Service Bus, Redis, Storage).
 It is organised into five phases.
 Each phase defines scope, actions, Azure mechanisms, cost posture, and exit criteria.
 Sequence is intentional: observe first, then remove critical failure points, then harden data and delivery, then scale demand handling, then institutionalise resilience.

-### Guiding constraints throughout:
-* Retain IaaS compute (VMs / VMSS) and PaaS data services as the primary tier
-* Use IaaS-native or low-cost PaaS options; avoid forced rearchitecture
-* Prioritise low-risk, high-impact changes first
+Guiding constraints: Retain IaaS compute (VMs / VMSS) and PaaS data services as the primary tier; Use IaaS-native or low-cost PaaS options; avoid forced rearchitecture; prioritise low-risk, high-impact changes first.

-* Define RTO and RPO before selecting redundancy patterns
+## At a Glance Proces
+* Phase 1: Visibility and Baseline
+* Phase 2: Redundancy and Fault Isolation
+* Phase 3: Data Durability and Deployment Safety
+* Phase 4: Demand Management and Scalability
+* Phase 5: Observability and Continuous Resilience

 # Phase 1: Visibility and Baseline
 Scope: Weeks 1–3 — instrument before you touch anything